faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 }
 ```

-Now, we can turn slice into a sequence and back again, very useful.
+Now, we can turn a slice into a sequence and back again, very useful.

 ```go
 fmt.Println(Collect(Mk(1, 2, 3))) // prints [1 2 3]